ibm-cloud-docs/databases-for-redis/learn-v8-features.md

 * New functionality in Streams, bit operations, and vector search.
 * Expanded metrics and observability for clusters and replication.

-## Upgrading from Redis 7.2 to Redis 8.2
+## Upgrading from Redis V7.2 to Redis V8.2
 {: #v7-v8-upgrading}

-To upgrade from Redis 7.2 to Redis 8.2, see [Upgrading to a new major version](/docs/databases-for-redis?topic=databases-for-redis-upgrading&interface=ui).
+To information about how to upgrade from Redis V7.2 to Redis V8.2, see [Upgrading to a new major version](/docs/databases-for-redis?topic=databases-for-redis-upgrading&interface=ui).

 ## {{site.data.keyword.databases-for-redis}} modules
 {: #v8-modules}

-Redis 8 supports several official modules that extend its functionality for advanced use cases.
-The following are the key modules and their capabilities.
+Redis V8 supports several official modules that extend its functionality for advanced use cases.
+The following key modules are described along with their capabilities.

 ### RedisBloom
 {: #redisbloom}

-RedisBloom is an official Redis module that provides probabilistic data structures: Bloom Filter, Cuckoo Filter, Count‑Min Sketch, and Top‑K. These structures trade exactness for extreme space efficiency and speed, making them ideal when approximate answers with a known error bound are acceptable.
+RedisBloom is an official Redis module that provides probabilistic data structures: Bloom Filter, Cuckoo Filter, Count‑Min Sketch, and Top‑K. These structures trade exactness for extreme space efficiency and speed, making them ideal for when approximate answers with a known error bound are acceptable.

-The key capabilities are as follows:
+The key capabilities of RedisBloom are as follows:

-* Bloom Filter: Tests whether an element can be in a set, with configurable false‑positive probability and no false negatives.
+* Bloom Filter: tests whether an element can be in a set, with configurable false‑positive probability and no false negatives.

-* Cuckoo Filter: Similar to Bloom but supports deletions more naturally.
+* Cuckoo Filter: similar to Bloom but supports deletions more naturally.

-* Count‑Min Sketch: Estimates the frequency of events (for example, how many times a key appears) in a streaming fashion.
+* Count‑Min Sketch: estimates the frequency of events (for example, how many times a key appears) in a streaming fashion.

-* Top‑K: Tracks the most frequent items in a data stream.
+* Top‑K: tracks the most frequent items in a data stream.

-The typical use cases are as follows:
+The typical use cases for RedisBloom are as follows:

-* Duplicate and seen‑before checks (URLs, emails, user IDs).
+* Duplicate and seen‑before checks (URLs, emails, and user IDs).

 * Fraud detection and abuse prevention (flag suspicious patterns without storing the full history).